Bkamahl/ReservableRooms/README.md

 V19: Updated !claim feedback to tell you the door is already locked

 V20: Complete recode, no need for map editing, use command to add rooms, switched to hints.

+V21: Fixed uppercase letters in dir so that GMod doesn't do big gey.